Frequently Asked Questions

 Can I bring the stray cats on my property to PHS/SPCA?
 What will happen to them?

-Yes, cats are held for at least four days to give owners a chance to claim them, then given a health check and a temperament evaluation to see if they can go up for adoption.
+If your property is within San Mateo County, yes- you may bring the stray cats on your property to us.
+Cats are held for at least four days to give owners a chance to claim them, then given a health check and a temperament evaluation to see if they can go up for adoption.

 Do I have to give a year commitment if I want to volunteer?